Talk to sales Contact Login English

 We can distinguish many different types of menus, for example:

 1. Static Menu: A fixed menu that stays mostly the same.
-It is mainly used in fast-food restaurants and ones with multiple locations.
+It is mainly used in fast-food restaurants and multiple locations.

-2. Seasonal menu: this menu type changes regularly, for example, each season.
+2. Seasonal menu: This menu type changes regularly, for example, each season.

 3. A la carte Menu: Each menu item is offered individually, and customers can create customized meals.
 This menu type is popular in fine-dining restaurants.